vsbuffalo/mbenchpy/README.md

-# mbenchpy - a tiny command timer written in Python
+# mbenchpy - a tiny command timer

 `mbenchpy` is a simple command line timer written in Python.
 It's goal is to be similar to R's [microbench